ravipandey95/DataAnalytics/README.md

-# DataScience-
+# Data Science Projects
-Data science projects.
+We will see different types of Data sets and their analysis.

 1. [SF salaries](https://www.kaggle.com/kaggle/sf-salaries)